dangaffa/SpaceAppendix/README.md

 **ESAS**: [Exploartion Systems Architecture Study](https://web.archive.org/web/20080708225321/http://www.nasa.gov/pdf/140649main_ESAS_full.pdf), paper outlining the architecture for what would later be called the Constellation program

 **EUS**: Exploration Upper Stage, (former) evolved upper stage for the SLS

+**GLONASS**: GLObal NAvigation Satellite System, Russia's satellite navigation constellation

+**GPS**: Global Positioning System, America's satellite navigation constellation, created by the USAF and operated by the USSF.
+Often used as shorthand for any satellite navigation system

+**GS1/2**: Glenn Stage 1/2, used to refer to the stages of Blue Origin's New Glenn rocket

 **HLS**: Human Landing System, the first Artemis-era lunar lander, often referring to just the Starship derived Starship HLS